 Quickstart: Use Azure Cache for Redis with an ASP.NET Core web app

-In this quickstart, you incorporate Azure Cache for Redis into an ASP.NET Core web application that connects to Azure Cache for Redis to store and get data from the cache.
+In this quickstart, you incorporate Azure Cache for Redis into an ASP.NET Core web application that connects to Azure Cache for Redis to store and retrieve data from the cache.

-You can use a caching provider in your ASP.NET Core web app.
+There are also caching providers in .NET core.
 To quickly start using Redis with minimal changes to your existing code, see:

 azd up